Coevolutionary Dynamics of Actions and Opinions in Social Networks: Conclusions

 and whose solution is \eqref{eq:uniform2}.\endproof

-\begin{IEEEbiography}[{ }]{Hassan Dehghani Aghbolagh} (S'15) was born in Urmia, Iran.
+\begin{IEEEbiography}[{ }]{Hassan Dehghani Aghbolagh} was born in Urmia, Iran.
 He received his B.Sc., and M.Sc. in Electrical Engineering from the Islamic Azad University of Urmia, and the University of Tabriz, Iran, in 2014 and 2016, respectively.
-He was a member of Network Control Systems (NCS) Lab at the department of Electrical Engineering, University of Tabriz.
-He is currently a Ph.D. candidate at the University of Newcastle, Australia, which started in 2018 after he received UNIPRS and UNRSC scholarships.
-His research interests include modeling and control of multi-agent systems and analysis of opinion dynamics.
+He was a member of the Network Control Systems (NCS) Lab at the Department of Electrical Engineering, University of Tabriz.
+In 2022, he received his Ph.D. degree under the supervision of Professor Zhiyong Chen from the University of Newcastle, Australia.
+Currently working as a professional Automation Engineer in the water industry, he is actively seeking research opportunities to contribute to this field.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mengbin Ye} (S’13-M’18) was born in Guangzhou, China.
 He received the B.E. degree (with First Class Honours) in mechanical engineering from the University of Auckland, Auckland, New Zealand in 2013, and the Ph.D. degree in engineering at the Australian National University, Canberra, Australia in 2018.
 From 2018-2020, he was a postdoctoral researcher with the Faculty of Science and Engineering, University of Groningen, Netherlands.
 From 2020 - 2021, he was an Optus Fellow at the Optus–Curtin Centre of Excellence in Artificial Intelligence, Curtin University, Perth, Australia.
 In 2021, he commenced a four year Western Australia Premier's Early to Mid-Career Fellowship, hosted by Curtin University.
 He was awarded the J.G.
 Crawford Prize (Interdisciplinary) in 2018, ANU’s premier award recognising graduate research excellence.
 He has also received the 2018 Springer PhD Thesis Prize, and was Highly Commended in the Best Student Paper Award at the 2016 Australian Control Conference.
 His current research interests include opinion formation and decision making in complex social networks, epidemic modelling and control, and cooperative control of multi-agent systems. \end{IEEEbiography}